carkod/binbot/README.md

 2. On local, restore `docker exec -i binbot_db sh -c 'mongorestore --archive -u <MONGO_AUTH_USERNAME> -p <MONGO_AUTH_PASSWORD> --authenticationDatabase <MONGO_AUTH_DATABASE> ' < db.dump`

+## API DB updates using Alembic
+Everytime the application runs, it will `alembic upgrade head`.
+To rollback changes use `alembic downgrade -1`.

+If files have been modified in the models and no new revisions were created, the Alembic Github action check should fail.
+In which case, an upgrade and new revision is required.

 ## Detailed documentation

 https://carkod.github.io/binbot/